Young Entrepreneurs: Flynn’s Honey Turns to Gold

 Flynn’s honey enterprise became one of those practical childhood projects that taught far more than we expected.
 It gave him the chance to handle a real product, work with others, think about presentation, understand pricing, serve customers and solve problems along the way.

 If you have been following the honey story, you will know this was not the beginning.
-Flynn’s honey venture started with Honey Pot of Gold, where he first shared his business idea, and continued in Flynn’s Honey Investment Continued, where he harvested honey with his Grandad and made his first serious investment.
+Flynn’s honey venture started with Honey Pot of Gold, where he first shared his family business idea, and continued in Flynn’s Honey Investment Continued, where he harvested honey with his Grandad and made his first serious investment.

 The Opportunity: 90kg of Raw Honey